fims-tv/cloud-services/README.md

 ## Setup procedure
 1. Clone this repository to your local harddrive
 2. Navigate to the node-services/deploy folder.
+3. Create file named terraform.tfvars
+4. Add the following informaton to the created file and update the parameter values reflecting your AWS account region = "us-east-2" access_key = "AWS Access KEY" secret_key  = "AWS Secret Key" account_id = "AWS Account ID"
-3. Open the main.tf in a text editor and change the access_key, 'secret_key', 'account_id', 'region' variables for your AWS account.
-Also change the 'public-ingest-bucket' and 'repo-bucket' into a globally unique name.
+5. Open the main.tf in a text editor and change the 'public-ingest-bucket' and 'repo-bucket' into a globally unique name.
 E.g. use public-ingest.your-domain.com and private-repo.your-domain.com to ensure unique names.
+6. Update the 'environmentName' and 'environmentType' variables to meaningful values.
 4. Save the file.
 5. Open command line in cloud-services folder.
 6. Execute `gradlew deploy`.